 Twenty years ago, if I had told my Mom that video gaming would become the path to fame and fortune, she would have laughed at me.
 Of course, 20 years ago we didn’t have online gaming.
 We didn’t even have Myspace yet.
-Ten years ago, competitive online gaming was just barely getting started. ((True, MySpace is only 17 years old.
-Is it MySpace or Myspace?
-Also, that headline is terrific.))
+Ten years ago, competitive online gaming was just barely getting started.

 My how the times have changed.